A Cleaner Way to Manage Service Collections in Laravel: The Power of Tagging

 ExportService

 has two distinct responsibilities.
 It acts as a registry for exporters and as a processor for export jobs.
-A class should have only one reason to change.Improper Coupling: The
+Not the end of the world, but still, a class should have only one reason to change.Improper Coupling: The

 AppServiceProvider